paypaldev/PayPal-JavaScript-FullStack-3Ds-Advanced-Checkout-Sample/README.md

   <hr />
 </div>

-# PayPal JS Advanced Checkout
+# PayPal JS FullStack Advanced Checkout
 This sample app shows you how to build and customize a card payment form to accept debit and credit cards.
 Style the card form so that it aligns with your business branding.

 To create this application from scratch, follow the [Advanced Checkout integration](https://developer.paypal.com/docs/checkout/advanced/integrate) guide from the [PayPal Developer](https://developer.paypal.com/home) docs.